Carolyn Bennett: Professional career

 Bennett was a family physician for 20 years before entering politics.

 Bennett worked as a family physician at Wellesley Hospital and Women's College Hospital in Toronto from 1977 to 1997 and was a founding partner in Bedford Medical Associates.
 She was also president of the medical staff association of Women's College Hospital and has a clinical adjunct appointment as an assistant professor in the department of family and community medicine at the University of Toronto.
 Bennett served on the boards of Havergal College, Women's College Hospital, the Ontario Medical Association, and the Medico-Legal Society of Toronto.

 Bennett co-authored Kill or Cure?
-How Canadians Can Remake their Health Care System with Rick Archbold, it was published in October 2000.
+How Canadians Can Remake their Health Care System with Rick Archbold, published in October 2000.

 Political career

 Bennett ran for public office in the 1995 Ontario provincial election as a candidate of the Ontario Liberal Party.
 Running in the riding of St. Andrew—St. Patrick, she lost to Progressive Conservative candidate Isabel Bassett by about 3,500 votes.

 Bennett was more successful in the 1997 federal election, defeating her closest opponent in St. Paul's Peter Atkins by almost 15,000 votes.
 She was re-elected by increased margins in the elections of 2000 and 2004.

 On December 12, 2003, after Paul Martin became Prime Minister, he appointed Bennett as his Minister of State for Public Health.
 In her two years as Minister, she set up the Public Health Agency of Canada, appointed the first chief public health officer for Canada, and established the Public Health Network.

 She was chair of the Canada-Israel Friendship Group from 1999 to 2003 and is a member of Liberal Parliamentarians for Israel.

 In the 2006 election, Bennett defeated two main challengers who were both touted as star candidates, Peter Kent of the Conservatives and Paul Summerville of the New Democratic Party.
 Bennett was re-elected, but lost her cabinet position as the Liberals were defeated.
 She became only the third opposition MP in the history of St. Paul's.
 The riding had once been a noted bellwether, but swung heavily to the Liberals along with most other central Toronto ridings.

 She announced on April 24, 2006 that she would pursue the leadership of the party.
 On September 15, 2006, she withdrew from the leadership race and threw her support behind former Ontario Premier Bob Rae.

 In the 39th Parliament, Bennett was the Official Opposition critic for social development, social economy, seniors, persons with disabilities, and public health.